Reconstructing Toponium using Recursive Jigsaw Reconstruction

 \section{Introduction}

-The excess of events observed by the ATLAS and CMS experiments at the Large Hadron Collider (LHC), near the $\ttbar$ pair production threshold in the dileptonic decay mode, is consistent with a spin-0 pseudo-scalar, toponium~\cite{Fadin:1987wz,Fadin:1990wx,ATLAS:2025mvr,CMS:2025dzq,CMS:2025kzt}.
-ATLAS found a local significance of $7.7\sigma$ for this excess \cite{ATLAS:2025mvr}.
+The excess of events observed by the ATLAS and CMS experiments at the Large Hadron Collider (LHC), near the $\ttbar$ pair production threshold in the dileptonic decay mode, is consistent with a spin-0 pseudo-scalar, toponium~\cite{Fadin:1987wz,Fadin:1990wx,CMS:2025dzq,CMS:2025kzt,ATLAS:2026dbe}.
+CMS first observed~\cite{CMS:2025kzt}, and ATLAS~\cite{ATLAS:2026dbe} confirmed, an excess with a significance exceeding 5 sigma.
 The reconstruction of the $\ttbar$ dileptonic final state is challenging owing to the presence of two neutrinos in the final state that escape the detector without detection.
-The ATLAS and CMS experiments employ the Ellipse Method \cite{Betchart:2013nba} and the Sonnechain Method \cite{Sonnenschein:2005ed,Sonnenschein:2006ud}, respectively for reconstruction in their analyses.
+The ATLAS and CMS experiments employ the Ellipse Method \cite{Betchart:2013nba} and the Sonnenschein Method \cite{Sonnenschein:2005ed,Sonnenschein:2006ud}, respectively for reconstruction in their analyses.
 We present the use of the Recursive Jigsaw Reconstruction method \cite{Jackson:2017gcy} in this context, as a strategy for distinguishing the toponium signal from the background $\ttbar$ events.